 In addition, all entities are required to use the operating profit subtotal as the starting point for the statement of cash flows when presenting operating cash flows under the indirect method.

 The Company is still in the process of assessing the impact of the new standard.

-3. Significant accounting policies
+3. Material accounting policy information

 3.1 Basis of consolidation